Tower of Babel: Multiplication of languages

 The literal belief that the world's linguistic variety originated with the tower of Babel is pseudolinguistics and is contrary to the known facts about the origin and history of languages.

 In the biblical introduction of the Tower of Babel account, in Genesis 11:1, it is said that everyone on Earth spoke the same language, but this is inconsistent with the biblical description of the post-Noahic world described in Genesis 10:5, where it is said that the descendants of Shem, Ham, and Japheth gave rise to different nations, each with their own language.
+Thomas L. Thompson indicates that the table of nations in Genesis 10 and the Tower of Babel story in Genesis 11, are two parallel stories.

 There have also been a number of traditions around the world that describe a divine confusion of the one original language into several, albeit without any tower.
 Aside from the Ancient Greek myth that Hermes confused the languages, causing Zeus to give his throne to Phoroneus, Frazer specifically mentions such accounts among the Wasania of Kenya, the Kacha Naga people of Assam, the inhabitants of Encounter Bay in Australia, the Maidu of California, the Tlingit of Alaska, and the K'iche' Maya of Guatemala.

 The Estonian myth of "the Cooking of Languages" has also been compared.

 During the Middle Ages, the Hebrew language was widely considered the language used by God to address Adam in Paradise, and by Adam as lawgiver (the Adamic language) by various Jewish, Christian, and Muslim scholastics.

 Dante Alighieri addresses the topic in his De vulgari eloquentia (1302–1305).
 He argues that the Adamic language is of divine origin and therefore unchangeable.